Introduction

 - The program does not store generated numbers into any container; it just outputs them directly thus no additional space needed for storage.

-Overall Space Complexity: O(1), as there are no dynamic data structures used that grow with input size.
+The total space complexity is O(1) since there are no dynamic data structures employed that increase in size with the input size.

 // Function to generate and display Chi-squared distributed numbers